Session 1: Internet of Things and Big Data

 Dillon Reisman is a research engineer with Princeton University's Center for Information Technology Policy (CITP).
 His research focuses on issues relating to data privacy, web privacy measurement, and technology policy.
 Before joining CITP, Mr. Reisman was a software engineer on the Google privacy team, where he advised product teams on how to design with privacy in mind and developed infrastructure to better protect user data.
 The research presented was funded in part by the Department of Defense through the National Defense Science and Engineering Graduate Fellowship Program, a Google Faculty Research Award, and the National Science Foundation.

 Maria Rerecich is the Director of Electronics Testing at Consumer Reports, where she leads a team of engineers and technicians in evaluating and rating consumer electronics products such as TVs, smartphones, and personal computers.
 Ms. Rerecich is involved in Consumer Reports’ initiatives to tackle privacy, security, and data issues, focusing in particular on testing Internet of Things devices.
 Most recently, she led a pilot test of several mobile applications which resulted in an app developer making immediate improvements to protect consumers' data and privacy.
 Prior to Consumer Reports, she worked for 29 years for Standard Microsystems Corporation in the semiconductor industry and was responsible for integrated circuit design, validation, and product engineering of silicon chips used in personal computers.
 Ms. Rerecich holds Bachelor's and Master's degrees in Electrical Engineering from Massachusetts Institute of Technology (MIT).
+The research presented was funded by the Ford Foundation.

 Session 2: Mobile Privacy